vusec/inspectre-gadget/experiments/scanner-eval/README.md

 While our evaluation has been performed on the Linux Kernel, any binary can be analyzed by InSpectre Gadget, given a list of entrypoints.
-The evaluation scripts performs 4 main steps, each of which is described in a separate `README` file.
+The evaluation scripts perform 4 main tasks, each of which is described in a separate `README` file.
 You can refer to the content of the `Dockerfile` for the exact commands.

-> **NOTE:**  If you want to reuse our targets, you can skip steps 1. and 2. and
-> use the lists provided in `entrypoints/linux-6.6-rc4/`.

 ### 1. Create a VM dump

-`vm/README.md` explains how to create a memory dump from a running Linux VM.
+`vm/README.md` explains how to create the `vmlinux` binary used as an input and a memory dump from a running Linux VM.

 ### 2. Extract Entrypoints

 `entrypoints/README.md` explains how to extract a list of all indirect call and indirect jump targets from a kernel dump.
 These will be used as entrypoints of the analysis.

+> **NOTE:**  If you want to reuse our targets, you can skip this step and
+> use the lists provided in `entrypoints/linux-6.6-rc4/`.

 ### 3. Run the Scanner